loganjamesn/womensjusticenow/README.md

-# womensjusticenow
+# Women's Justice Now
-WordPress exercise, recreating Wide Eye's Women's Justice Now website (https://nownyc.org/womens-justice-now/) using the look and feel of Advocates for Youth website (https://advocatesforyouth.org/).
+WordPress exercise for Wide Eye job app, recreating their Women's Justice Now website (https://nownyc.org/womens-justice-now/) using the look and feel from Advocates for Youth (https://advocatesforyouth.org/).